debops/debops/docs/ansible/roles/lxc/getting-started.rst

 facts and will generate the configuration necessary to access the ``lxc.{{ ansible_domain }}`` DNS domain.

+If the LXD support is also configured on the host (detected by the inventory host being included in the ``[debops_service_lxd]`` Ansible inventory group), the role will disable and deconfigure any existing ``lxcbr0`` bridge, and will not configure it initially.
+You should refer to the LXD documentation for details about network bridge management.

 Additional bridge network interfaces can be maintained using the :ref:`debops.ifupdown` role.
 By default the :command:`ifupdown` role creates the ``br0`` network bridge attached to the external network, which is defined